What is erythromycin?

 It is active against many gram-positive organisms (including Staphylococcus aureus, Streptococcus pyogenes, corynebacteria and clostridia) and some gram-negative organisms (Neisseria gonorrhoeae,).
 It is also effective for mycoplasma infections, syphilis and chlamydia.

-Unfortunately, increasing resistance is being reported.
+Increasing bacterial resistance to erythromycin is reported.
 The prolonged use of erythromycin has been questioned in dermatology, because it can lead to bacterial resistance to the pathogen, Staphylococcus aureus (see MRSA), as well as resistance to acne bacteria (C acnes).

 How is erythromycin taken?